 Though the whole family might help out in picking apples off the trees, it's the younger of the brood that enjoys it most, for, being the tree-climbers, they could easily reach the ripest at the tree-tops without the use of a ladder.

 However, not all farmers have cider presses.
 Oftentimes they are shared with neighbors, with work being done communally.
+Or they may have had their own small hand press, mashing the apples with a cudgel (a mashing stick):

 In 1777. during the American Revolution, long-time cider lover, John Adams, wrote to his wife Abigail: "I would give three guineas (a little more than three pounds - 60 shillings - at the time) for a barrel of your cider.
 Not one drop of it is to be had here (in Philadelphia) for gold."